 Practice articulation skills while decorating your Christmas tree or during therapy with the printable activity.

 Below are words that will arise when decorating the tree.
 There are words for all sounds in all word positions (beginning, middle, and end).

 If your child is working on any of these sounds, pick a word and get to some functional speech therapy practice!

 If you use the printable activity, you can use the ornaments and decorations as a reinforcer during drill practice.
 Once a child says a sound/word/sentence XXX times, give he/she a decoration.

 Read articulation therapy for how to do speech therapy at home and access free word lists!

 For more information on specific sounds, read about our apps for speech therapy!

-For a limited time, try our membership site for FREE for one week to see if it fits your needs.
+Try our membership site to see if it fits your needs.

 Learn more here.